iamcktyagi/BackTestingAssessment/README.md

 4\.
 Orders are placed in CNC code.
 We will assume that broker allows short selling in CNC code.
 5\.
 No interest is earned on cash

-**Implementation**
+## **Implementation**

-You are provided with an excel that contains 1-mintue candle data for tickers in Nifty 50 from

-28<sup>th</sup> July 2023 to 11<sup>th</sup> August up till 12:44 PM.
-More on the data explained later
+You are provided with an Excel that contains 1-mintue candle data for tickers in Nifty 50 from 28<sup>th</sup> July 2023 to 11<sup>th</sup> August up till 12:44 PM.
+More on the data explained later.

-We need to build a function that takes the following inputs:
+### We need to build a function that takes the following inputs:

 1\.
 Ticker – ticker
 2\.
 Back test start date – start\_date
 3\.
 Back test end date – end\_date
 4\.
 Trade interval (1M, 5M, 15M and so on) – bar\_interval
 5\.
-Quantity of shares to be bought/sold for each ticker - quantity
+Quantity of shares to be bought/sold for each ticker - quantity 6\.

-6\.
 Starting capital - capital
 7\.
 Stop loss (in %) for exit – stop\_loss
 8\.
 Target Profit (in %) for exit – target\_profit

 **The function should output the following:**